 Treating an injured worker with respect will increase the number who return to work and reduce the number who file a lawsuit.

 Work hard to promote a culture of safety at your workplace.
 Train personnel on ways to stay safe and avoid injury.
 Invest in the right equipment for all workers.
-If someone gets injured, treat him with respect and streamline his return to work.
+If someone gets injured, treat them with respect and streamline their return to work.
 By following these preventative and responsible action tips to reduce workers compensation risks, you’re providing your employees with a safer work environment that will benefit everyone involved.